-It has dabbled before in electric cars, with battery-powered versions of the Golf and Up! city car, but the ID.3 is the first VW to be designed from the ground-up as an electric vehicle.
-All of its future EVs will use this structure and layout, so it has gone all-out to make sure it is impressive.
+Volkswagen has, of course, dabbled in electric cars before the ID.3’s arrival, with battery-powered versions of the Golf and Up! city car.
+The ID.3 is a bit different and is the first VW to be designed from the ground-up as an electric vehicle.
+All of the brand’s future electric cars will use the ID.3 core structure (referred to as a platform) and layout, so it has gone all-out to make sure it is impressive.

 Volkswagen has been careful to make sure the ID.3 is easy to drive and to live with, so it will be instantly familiar to anyone in the way it works, feels and drives.
 There are no nasty surprises or things which will need you to change the way you drive, except swapping petrol stations for charge points.

 How often you need to charge depends on the battery size you choose.
-There are three different sizes which means you can decide the best compromise between price and range for your lifestyle and needs.
+There are three different sizes which means you can decide the best compromise between price and range.
 The bigger capacity power packs are obviously more expensive, so it only makes sense to choose one if you need to do long journeys frequently or don’t have access to a charger every day.

-The plastics might not be refined, but the drive certainly is.
-When you’re back out on the road the ID.3 feels very Golf-like, but quieter.
+When you’re out on the road the ID.3 feels very Golf-like, but quieter.
 It’s smooth and fast without being as outrageous as a Tesla.
 Certainly the acceleration below 30 mph is more like a GTi than a 1.4, but once at higher speeds the punch tails off a little.

 The most useful part is the steering, which turns a surprisingly long way, giving the ID.3 a really tight turning capability.
 It makes parking and manoeuvring much easier.